damyanbogoev/flask-bookshelf/README.md

 Detailed information about the Flask Series steps can be found <a href="http://damyanon.net/?s=Flask+Series" title="Flask Series">here</a>.

-Each step is implemented in a separate branch.
-You could find the branch name in the brackets following the step name, i.e. Structure the Application(structure), where structure is the branch name.
-Branch names are hyperlinks to the corresponding repository branches.

 <ol start="0">
   <li><a href="http://damyanon.net/flask-series-environment/" title="Flask Series: Prepare the Environment">Prepare the Environment</a></li>
   <li><a href="http://damyanon.net/flask-series-structure/" title="Flask Series: Structure the Application">Structure the Application</a></li>